Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Module Development Framework/Directives/README.md

 Place the jar file next to the Kaeon Origin.jar file and Kaeon Origin will automatically be able to access it.

-## The Directive Class Functions
+## The DirectiveUnit Class Functions

 ### Apply

-    public void apply(ArrayList<Directive> directiveUnits, ArrayList<Element> directives, Element element)
+    public void apply(ArrayList<DirectiveUnit> directiveUnits, ArrayList<Directive> directives, Directive directive)

-This function is called when a directive is triggered.
+This function is called when a directive unit is triggered.
-All directive objects currently in effect as well as all elements in the document recognized as directives and the element that triggered the directive are passed to the function.
+All directive objects currently in effect as well as all directives in the document and the directve that triggered the directive unit are passed to the function.
 Any of the passed in values may be modified.

+## The Directive Class Fields

+    public Element directive

+This field contains the element containing the directive.

+    public ArrayList<Element> header

+This field contains all of the directive element's children located in the directive element's directive definition.

+    public ArrayList<Element> body

+This field contains all of the directive element's children located outside of the directive element's directive definition.